ASN – EPC Advisory Committee Bios

 Leslie Wong MD, MBA, FACP, FASN

-Dr. Leslie Wong is Intermountain Healthcare’s Senior Medical Director of Kidney Services and Nephrology and Chief Kidney Health Officer.
-In this capacity, Dr. Wong leads Intermountain’s efforts to deliver nationally-recognized, value-based care, with an emphasis on reducing the incidence of kidney failure and improving the kidney health of communities across the Mountain West region of the U.S.
+Dr. Wong then became Chief Medical Officer of Nephrology Care Alliance, a division of DaVita Inc. where he led efforts to educate and prepare nephrologists for the Kidney Care Choices model and DaVita’s value-based kidney programs.
+Prior to joining RRH, he was Intermountain Health’s Senior Medical Director of Kidney Services and Chief Kidney Health Officer.
+In this capacity, Dr. Wong led Intermountain’s efforts to deliver nationally-recognized care delivery, with an emphasis on reducing the incidence of kidney failure and improving kidney health across the Mountain West region of the U.S.

-Professionally, he is a nationally recognized nephrology educator and speaker.
-He is a past member of the ASN Dialysis Advisory Group and Chair of Quality Assessment, Improvement, and Education for Nephrologists Transforming Dialysis Safety (NTDS).
-Dr. Wong currently participates in the ASN Diabetic Kidney Disease Collaborative and serves on the Excellence in Patient Care (EPC) Committee, helping guide ASN’s clinical initiatives.
+Dr. Wong is a past member of the ASN Dialysis Advisory Group and former Chair of Quality Assessment, Improvement, and Education for Nephrologists Transforming Dialysis Safety (NTDS) and currently participates in the ASN Diabetic Kidney Disease Collaborative.